- About Kent

 Margaret O’Brien - soprano, music educator, music therapist, holds a BA in Music and French from Hamilton College, and a MA in Music Therapy from New York University.
 She taught at the Dutchess Day School in Millbrook, NY.
 She was a member of the professional choir under William Trafka at St. Bartholomew’s Church and under Nicholas White at St. Michael’s Church in New York City, and presented Voice Emporium, a vocal performance series.
 She sings with the St. Andrew’s Choir in Kent, CT, where she also directs the children’s choir.

 David Poirier: Saxophone Instructor and Jazz Studies

 Mr. Poirier received his Bachelor of Music in Music Education from the Hartt School of the University of Hartford which he attended on full talent scholarship.
 He received his Masters of Science in Music Education from Western Connecticut State University.
 At Hartt, he performed throughout New England as the alto saxophonist with the Nice Guy Sax Quartet, and was featured on their CD, “Sax-A-Plenty”.
-Mr. Poirier is currently band director and music teacher at Kent Center School and Sharon Center School of the Region One public schools.
+Since 1994, Mr. Poirier has been instrumental music director and music teacher at Kent Center School of the Region One public schools.
 He is a member of Phi Beta Mu, the International Bandmasters Fraternity.
 Mr. Poirier performs throughout Connecticut and beyond with numerous groups including the Thomaston Jazz Orchestra, the Kent Algo-rhythms, the David Poirier Quartet, and Undercover.
 He has also subbed with Bristol Reunion Jazz Band, Valley Swing Shift and Apricot Brandy.
 Mr. Poirier is also an accomplished liturgical vocalist having sung with St. Thomas of Villanova Church choir, and professionally at numerous weddings and funerals.

 Dave Wonsey: Percussion Instructor